 Clothing & Jewelry

 Staunton doesn’t have many chain clothing stores, but our downtown boutiques offer terrific unique finds.
+CFO Trading Co., one of Staunton’s newest stores, sells traditional men’s clothing and gifts for men like flasks, cocktail accessories and ingredients, journals, grooming supplies, and more.
 Design @ Nine sells chic collections of clothing, shoes and accessories.
 It promises to have “everything you need to stay warm, cute, and cozy” this fall.
 Latitudes Fair Trade Store markets work for marginalized artisans from developing nations.
 Browse the shop or online for clothing, accessories, jewelry, and gift items.

 Tap into classic styles from years past at Nanny June Vintage.
 You’ll find daywear, formalwear, and items you need for costumes.
 Better yet, an in house seamstress can help you make sure your new retro clothes fit like they were made for you.

 H.L.
 Lang and Co.
 Jewelers offers fine and custom jewelry.
 Their Staunton charms feature landmarks like the courthouse, the watering can, and Thornrose Cemetery.
 You might also be able to peace out with a meditation ring during these stressful times.

 Crown Jewelers has been serving Staunton’s fine custom and estate jewelry needs since 1960.
 If you don’t see the perfect ring, they’ll help you design your own!
 For fabulous art jewelry created from copper, see The Copper Patina.
 You’ll also want to peruse the selection of “whimsical and functional art” for home decor, wine accessories, and more.
 And finally, jewelry from Bonfire Begonia is a treat: one-of-a-kind creations made from found items and beads.